 All doctors, nurses, midwives, police and teachers who form a belief based on reasonable grounds of child sexual abuse during the course of their work, either voluntary or paid, are mandatory reporters.
-For the purposes of the legislation, ‘teacher’ is defined as any person registered with the Western Australian College of Teaching (WACOT) or with provisional registration or who has a limited authority to teach (LAT) and is working as a teacher.
+For the purposes of the legislation, ‘teacher’ is defined as any person registered with the Teacher Registration Board of Western Australia (TRBWA) or with provisional registration or who has a limited authority to teach (LAT) and is working as a teacher.

 Mandatory reporting legislation requires specific people or professions to report concerns of child abuse to child protection agencies.
 In Western Australia, the legislation covering mandatory reporting of child sexual abuse is the Children and Community Services Act 2004.